LinguistDeveloper/clarive/docs/en/rules/palette/control/for-eval.markdown

 title: FOR eval
 icon: loop.gif
 ---

-Iterates over the nested ops so many times as indicated in a list; sets the stash value defined to each element of the list in turn.
+* Iterates over the nested ops so many times as indicated in a list; sets the stash value defined to each element of the list in turn.

-Form to configure has the following fields:
+* Form to configure has the following fields: <br />

-- **Stash Variable**: Variable name that is set to each element of the list in turn.
+&nbsp; &nbsp;• **Stash Variable**: Variable name that is set to each element of the list in turn. <br />

-- **Code**: Text area to be filled with the list to iterate over the nested ops.
+&nbsp; &nbsp;• **Code**: Text area to be filled with the list to iterate over the nested ops.